mittagessen/orli/README.md

 Orli consists of a Swin vision transformer encoder (shared with [party](https://github.com/mittagessen/party)) and a small transformer decoder.
-The autoregressive decoder predicts baselines by regressing the normalized coordinates of the control points of a quadratic Bézier curve.
+The autoregressive decoder predicts baselines by regressing the normalized coordinates of the control points of a cubic Bézier curve.

 ## Installation